How Long Do I Need To Wear Retainers

 Finally, not wearing a retainer can also lead to an increased risk of gum disease and tooth decay due to plaque buildup along misaligned tooth edges.
 Poorly aligned teeth provide more places for plaque-causing bacteria to accumulate than correctly aligned teeth do.
 If left untreated, this can result in cavities and other oral health issues that require expensive treatments to repair.

-See also What To Wear To A Kpop Concert
+See also What To Wear To A Farm

 Overall, not wearing a retainer after orthodontic treatment could potentially lead to several complications ranging from aesthetic concerns such as misaligned teeth and bite changes to functional problems such as pain in the jaw area or increased risk for dental diseases like gum disease or tooth decay.
 Orthodontists recommend following through with wearing retainers as prescribed in order to avoid potential complications down the line.